Chart Color Schemes

 Singleton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Singleton, as per the latest Census data, comprised 83.2% houses and 16.9% other dwellings.
-In Regional NSW, this was 82.6% houses and 17.4% other dwellings.
-Home ownership in Singleton stood at 32.8%, with mortgaged dwellings at 33.0% and rented ones at 34.2%.
-The median monthly mortgage repayment was $1,733, matching Regional NSW's average.
-The median weekly rent was $300, compared to Regional NSW's $330.
-Nationally, Singleton's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Singleton, as per the latest Census evaluation, 83.2% of dwellings were houses, with the remaining 16.9% comprising semi-detached homes, apartments, and other dwelling types.
+This distribution is similar to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Singleton stood at 32.8%, compared to Regional NSW's higher rate of 35.0%.
+The majority of dwellings were mortgaged (33.0%) or rented (34.2%).
+The median monthly mortgage repayment in Singleton was $1,733, aligning with the Regional NSW average.
+However, the median weekly rent figure was recorded at $300, lower than Regional NSW's $330.
+Nationally, Singleton's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing